 What can be your Reference Points?

 Perfect reference points are those that are in the line of your vision and on your path or very close to it.
 You could use the big identifiable objects around the road as your reference point.
 A good example could be a lamp post on the left and a yellow car opposite to it.
 These could be the 2 reference points while you are approaching them.
-With these 2 objects identified, you’ll immediately realize about your whereabouts on the road while you are approaching them.
+With these 2 objects identified, you’ll immediately realize your whereabouts on the road while you are approaching them.

 Although something that is just easily visible shouldn’t necessarily be your reference point, as it can be too far from your line of travel or it can be unsuitable to the speed you’re traveling at.
 Also, to make sure that you have wide enough view of your track, you should avoid narrowing your view too much so that you get a good enough view of the busy city road you’re riding on.
 Rather, you should maintain a moderate view to establish synchronization between your position and the width of the road.